keithrlucier/proxmox-dm-health-check/Documentation.md

 **Remember**:
 - TRUE duplicates (same storage pool) are critical and require immediate attention
 - Different storage pools with same disk number are NORMAL and valid
-- Tombstones must match VM + Storage + Disk to be real issues (v34)
+- Tombstones must match VM + Storage + Disk to be real issues
+- Case differences in storage names are handled correctly in v35
 - The script's priority-based approach ensures the most dangerous issues are addressed first
-- v34 provides the most accurate detection with no known false positives
+- v35 provides the most accurate detection with no known false positives

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/keithrlucier/proxmox-dm-health-check/blob/main/LICENSE) file for details.

 ---
-**End of Documentation v34**
+**End of Documentation v35**